i General legal framework

 - any discrimination between trading partners in relation to prices or other conditions of trade;

 - any imposition of unfair prices or other unfair conditions of trade;

 - any undercutting of prices or other conditions directed against a specific competitor (predatory pricing);

 - any limitation of production, supply or technical development; or

 - any conclusion of contracts on the condition that the other contracting party agrees to accept or deliver additional goods or services.

-Article 7 of the Cartel Act has been conceived on the basis of Article 102 TFEU.
-As a result, although Article 7 of the Cartel Act constitutes independent Swiss law, the case law developed in the European Union in regard to Article 102 TFEU may serve as an interpretative source for the assessment of certain abusive practices.
-Nevertheless, it should be noted that there are several differences between EU and Swiss law in the context of abuse of dominance, mainly with regard to the sanctioning regime for abusive practices.
+Article 7 of the Cartel Act has been conceived on the basis of Article 102 of the TFEU.
+As a result, although Article 7 of the Cartel Act constitutes independent Swiss law, the case law developed in the European Union in regard to Article 102 of the TFEU may serve as an interpretative source for the assessment of certain abusive practices.
+Nevertheless, there are several differences between EU and Swiss law in the context of abuse of dominance, mainly with regard to the sanctioning regime for abusive practices.

 In addition to the Cartel Act, the Federal Price Surveillance Act of 20 December 1985, which aims at the avoidance of abusive pricing, may be relevant for dominant undertakings.